Regis University Set to Host 18th Annual 9Health Fair April 5

 April 04, 2014

-The 9Health Fair – Colorado’s largest nonprofit, volunteer-driven health fair – is set to return to Regis University for its 18th year Saturday, April 5, to offer free and low-cost health screenings to the community.
+The 9Health Fair – Colorado’s largest nonprofit, volunteer-driven health fair – is set to return to Regis University Saturday, April 5, to offer free and low-cost health screenings to the community.
 Those 18 and older are encouraged to attend and take advantage of this opportunity to make their health a priority.

 “Regular health exams are a key component of maintaining a healthy lifestyle and community health fairs – like the 9Health Fair – are a key piece of this type of preventive care,” said Sharif Abdelhamid, site coordinator and associate director of service learning for Regis’ Rueckert-Hartman College for Health Professions.
 “By identifying potential health issues and treating those before they become too serious, people can save time and money.”